Plasma-enhanced chemical vapor deposition: Origins

-Working at Standard Telecommunication Laboratories (STL), Harlow, Essex, Swann discovered that RF discharge promoted the deposition of silicon compounds onto the quartz glass vessel wall.
+Working at Standard Telecommunication Laboratories (STL), Harlow, Essex, R C G Swann discovered that RF discharge promoted the deposition of silicon compounds onto the quartz glass vessel wall.
 Several internal STL publications were followed in 1964 by French, British and US patent applications.
 An article was published in the August 1965 volume of Solid State Electronics.

+Swann attending to his original prototype glow discharge equipment in the laboratory at STL Harlow, Essex in the 1960s.
+It represented a breakthrough in the deposition of thin films of amorphous silicon, silicon nitride, silicon dioxide at temperatures significantly lower than that deposited by pyrolytic chemistry.

 Film examples and applications

 Plasma deposition is often used in semiconductor manufacturing to deposit films conformally (covering sidewalls) and onto wafers containing metal layers or other temperature-sensitive structures.
 PECVD also yields some of the fastest deposition rates while maintaining film quality (such as roughness, defects/voids), as compared with sputter deposition and thermal/electron-beam evaporation, often at the expense of uniformity.

 Silicon dioxide deposition

 Silicon dioxide can be deposited using a combination of silicon precursor gasses like dichlorosilane or silane and oxygen precursors, such as oxygen and nitrous oxide, typically at pressures from a few millitorr to a few torr.
 Plasma-deposited silicon nitride, formed from silane and ammonia or nitrogen, is also widely used, although it is important to note that it is not possible to deposit a pure nitride in this fashion.
 Plasma nitrides always contain a large amount of hydrogen, which can be bonded to silicon (Si-H) or nitrogen (Si-NH); this hydrogen has an important influence on IR and UV absorption, stability, mechanical stress, and electrical conductivity.
 This is often used as a surface and bulk passivating layer for commercial multicrystalline silicon photovoltaic cells.

 Silicon dioxide can also be deposited from a tetraethylorthosilicate (TEOS) silicon precursor in an oxygen or oxygen-argon plasma.
 These films can be contaminated with significant carbon and hydrogen as silanol, and can be unstable in air.
 Pressures of a few torr and small electrode spacings, and/or dual frequency deposition, are helpful to achieve high deposition rates with good film stability.

 High-density plasma deposition of silicon dioxide from silane and oxygen/argon has been widely used to create a nearly hydrogen-free film with good conformality over complex surfaces, the latter resulting from intense ion bombardment and consequent sputtering of the deposited molecules from vertical onto horizontal surfaces.